 Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child is child sexual abuse and should be responded to accordingly.

 If a member of staff becomes aware of an incident involving youth produced sexual imagery they should follow the child protection procedures and refer to the DSL as soon as possible.
 The member of staff should confiscate the device involved and set it to flight mode or, if this is not possible, turn it off.
-Staff should not view, copy or print the youth produced sexual imagery.
+Staff should not view, copy, download, share or print the youth produced sexual imagery.
+Staff should not delete the image or ask the pupil to do so.
+They should not ask the pupil for information regarding the image.
+They should not do or say anything to blame or shame the young people involved.
+Information about the incident should be kept confidential.
+It is the DSLs responsibility to ask the pupil for information about the imagery.

 The DSL should hold an initial review meeting with appropriate school staff and subsequent interviews with the children involved (if appropriate).
 Parents should be informed at an early stage and involved in the process unless there is reason to believe that involving parents would put the child at risk of harm.
 At any point in the process if there is concern a young person has been harmed or is at risk of harm a referral should be made to Children’s Social Care or the Police as appropriate.